femke77/pet-adoption-client/README.md

   Match users with the pet of their dreams.

+  This application uses session authentication with an axios response interceptor to redirect the user to login if session expires, but rolling is set to true with express-sessions so user should stay logged in until 5 min of inactivity.

+  React query handles state from server such as pet data.
+Auth status and user details client state is handled by Redux Toolkit.
+User details are encrypted and stored in sessionStorage for persistance across reloads.

+  Client built with TailwindCSS and Headless UI for React.

+  Routing is done with React Router Dom.

+  A huskey pre-commit hook is linting my staged files to ensure good code uniformity with prettier rules.

   I prefer headless architecture so this is only the client side.
 The server is located at https://github.com/femke77/pet-adoption-server

   ## Table of Contents 📖